 Bold and Beautiful

 The designer's knack for pairing patterns in unexpected ways is on display in the guest room, above.
 "You can get away with doing something crazy in a guest room," Warner says.
 "People don't have to live there forever."
 Parker is thrilled with the results: "It feels like sleeping in a garden," she says.
-The furnishings are similarly eclectic, including a glossy modern desk, a chippendale chair, and a nail-head-trimmed headboard.
+The furnishings are similarly eclectic, including a glossy modern desk, above left, a chippendale chair, and a nail-head-trimmed headboard.